Common Ground Rising: A Climate Action Assembly for Glasgow

 Reworking Ruins: Adaptive Reuse as Urban Memory

-Set against the textured industrial past of Glasgow, Maryam’s project confronts the city’s layered identity head-on.
-Rather than viewing historic structures as relics or constraints, her proposal champions adaptive reuse, creatively weaving the memory of industrial sites into new civic purposes.
-Through careful preservation and striking modern interventions, familiar brickwork and metal trusses become scaffolds for a new kind of public assembly—a living link between yesterday’s labor and tomorrow’s collaboration.
+Set against Glasgow’s industrial past, the project confronts the city’s layered identity head-on.
+Rather than viewing historic structures as relics or constraints, the proposal champions adaptive reuse, weaving the memory of industrial sites into new civic purposes.
+Familiar brickwork and metal trusses become scaffolds for a new kind of public assembly — a living link between yesterday’s labour and tomorrow’s collaboration.

-The building, rather than erasing history, wears it proudly.
-Fragments of machinery are repurposed as public art; old walls are punctuated, not demolished, yielding to new forms but never abandoning the stories they contain.
-It’s not nostalgia for its own sake but a strategy for rooting Glasgow’s civic future in the authenticity that only accrued memory can offer.
+The building wears its history proudly.
+Fragments of machinery are repurposed as public art; old walls are punctuated, not demolished, yielding to new forms while holding the stories they contain.

 Porosity, Participation, and Public Life

-At the heart of Maryam’s proposal lies the idea of the building as a permeable, living artefact.
-Abandoning the archetype of the fortress-like town hall or exclusive administrative center, her architecture employs “porous spatial thresholds”—filtering rather than barring access.
-Layered courtyards, semi-open atria, and transparent façades blur the boundaries between city and institution, encouraging passersby to become participants, not mere spectators.
+At the heart of the proposal is the idea of the building as a permeable, living artefact.
+Abandoning the fortress-like town hall archetype, the design uses porous spatial thresholds that filter rather than bar access.
+Layered courtyards, semi-open atria, and transparent facades blur the boundaries between city and institution, encouraging passers-by to become participants rather than spectators.

-It is this radical openness that most defines the scheme.
-Spaces for education, protest, gardening, and governance do not exist in silos but overlap fluidly, producing the friction and synergy necessary for genuine participation.
-Here, citizens shape the agenda and the architecture shapes, in turn, a new type of citizenship—one anchored in trust, proximity, and constant dialogue.
+Spaces for education, protest, gardening, and governance do not exist in silos but overlap fluidly, producing the friction and synergy needed for genuine participation.
+Citizens shape the agenda, and the architecture in turn shapes a new type of citizenship — anchored in trust, proximity, and dialogue.

 Radical Sustainability: Nature as Stakeholder